 The Best Comprehensive Guide for Independent Insurance Brokers

-TLTR: This blog explains what independent insurance brokers are, their roles and responsibilities, and lists down five steps that you will need to follow to become one.
+TLTR: This blog explains what independent insurance brokers are, their roles and responsibilities, and lists the five steps that you will need to follow to become one.

 When individuals and small business owners decide on purchasing insurance policies, they do so through insurance agents or brokers.

 While both insurance agents and brokers perform similar functions, there are specific key differences between the two.
-So if you’re planning on starting your career as either an insurance agent or an insurance broker, you need to first understand the roles they serve.
+If you’re planning on starting your career as either an insurance agent or an insurance broker, you need to first understand the roles they serve.

-Let’s first start with what both the professions have in common!
+Let’s start with what both professions have in common.

 The primary job of both agents and brokers is to sell insurance to their clients.
-They both need to be licensed in the states they are operating in, and need to strictly comply with the set rules and regulations.
+They both need to be licensed in the states they are operating in, and need to strictly comply with set rules and regulations.
 Both professions act as middlemen between insurance buyers and insurance providers.
 They both can also sell various policies, such as: